KARA reports on the issues impacting abused and neglected children.

 My decades in child protection have repeatedly surprised me with how committed gay couples have been to adopting hard to adopt children and how they identify with the rejection and trauma that make life for a child almost impossible.

 There may be no better home for state ward children when it comes to adults who “get” what this kids is thinking and how that child feels.

-The Supreme Court in this poisonous political atmosphere may very well deny state ward children the right to a caring home.
+The Supreme Court in this COVID crisis and poisonous political atmosphere may very well deny state ward children the right to a caring home.

 Sleep is fitful and waking up you are anxious, frightened and sad and you feel very much alone in the world.